gitter-badger/Togethr/README.md

 * After installing these dependencies, test your setup by running `rails server` and visiting your site at [http://localhost:3000](http://localhost:3000)

 You're ready to help change the world :-)
+Shoutout to [CodeMontage](www.codemontage.com) for inspiration when setting up our project.

 ## License